pkhodaveissi/wetransfer-assignment/README.md

 ## Usage

-To use this code, you will need to have Node.js and npm installed on your machine.
+To use this code, you will need to have Node.js, npm and yarn installed on your machine.
 Once you have those installed, you can clone this repository and install the necessary dependencies by running the following commands:

     cd wetransfer-assignment
     yarn install